How installing sound-proof booths might help increase productivity

 Phone booths are enclosed spaces with seats, windows, greater levels of sound-proofing and often include network and electric connectivity.
 They are ideal for privacy although they may feel claustrophobic for some users.

-The daddy of the sound-proof booths is known as phone boxes or privacy pods.
+The daddy of the sound-proof booths are known as phone boxes or privacy pods.
 These resemble a tiny office more than a phone booth and will more often than not have upholstered seating and flexible lighting.
 Many of these larger solutions have space for multiple users, ventilation and digital displays.

 In the offices of fifty years ago these booths were not needed as most office workers would have their own office but today these offer workers some respite from the noise and stress of an open office environment.
 One further use of these booths is for holding brief, informal meetings without the fuss and formality of meeting in traditional meeting rooms.